hardaker/danish-bof/charter.md

 DANE builds on this authenticated lookup mechanism to enable public key-based TLS authentication which is resilient to impersonation, but only for TLS server identities.
-However, DANE did not define authentication for TLS client identities.
+However, the DANE WG did not define authentication for TLS client identities.

 In response to the challenges related to ambiguity between identically named identities issued by different CAs, application owners frequently choose to onboard client identities to a single private PKI with a limited CA set that is specific to that vertical.
-This creates a silo effect where different parts of large deployment can not communicate.
+This creates a silo effect where different parts of large deployments can not communicate.
 Examples of where DANCE could be useful includes SMTP transport client authentication, authentication of DNS authoritative server to server zone file transfers over TLS, authentication to DNS